 - Think before engaging.
 Don’t automatically say no to their requests.
 Be fair.

 - Avoid sarcasm.

 - Don’t use guilt or blame as tools to get them to do what you want.

 - They will see many situations differently.
 Give their views a fair shake.

-Divorce need not be a traumatizing event for children.
-At the office of Derek L. Hall, PC, The Heavy Hitter, our experienced divorce attorneys understand the implications of divorce, and can help you achieve the results you desire.
+A divorce need not be a traumatizing event for children.
+At the office of Derek L. Hall, PC, The Heavy Hitter, our experienced divorce attorneys understand the implications of divorce and can help you achieve the results you desire.
 Contact our assertive, yet compassionate team today for a confidential, no-cost consultation in our Jackson office today.